 - Quality of teaching cannot be measured, quantified or ranked in the way PRP demands.Teaching is a professional skill rather than an exact science.
 The Sutton Trust says that schools should rely on a combination of approaches to gain a full picture of teacher effectiveness and should never assess teachers on data from a single year7.

 - PRP will make it harder to recruit new teachers and retain teachers in the profession.
-Over 90% of NUT members under 30 told us they think PRP will mean that graduates will in future be less likely to enter teaching.
+Over 90% of NUT members under 30 told the NUT that they think PRP will mean that graduates will in future be less likely to enter teaching.

 - PRP is an unnecessary and bureaucratic burden.
 School leaders and governors will find themselves involved in lengthy discussions and time consuming appeals - diverting time away from the key challenges of securing improvements in teaching and learning.

 - PRP will turn Ofsted into the Government’s pay police.
-Ofsted inspectors are expected to ask school leaders to justify pay progression decisions.
-This will undermine the already tenuous trust between schools and Ofsted - and school leaders are bound to be tempted into failing a quota of teachers for self-protection purposes.
+Ofsted inspectors are expected to look at the relationship between teaching in the school and pay progression school leaders to justify pay progression decisions.
+This will undermine the already tenuous trust between schools and Ofsted.

 - PRP will not lead to "the best teachers being paid more".
 Pressures on school funding mean faster pay progression for some will only happen at the expense of others.
 In schools where every teacher is performing well, that will make no sense at all.

-What does work is paying all teachers better.
+- What does work is paying all teachers better.
 Another study looking across OECD countries in 2011 concluded both that “higher pay leads to improved pupil performance” and that the highest performing countries have well paid teachers whose status in society is high.
-We won’t achieve this by focusing on PRP for the few.
+This won’t be achieved by focusing on PRP for the few.

-6Performance Related Pay: The Problem, Not the Solution, Roger Titcombe, Local Schools Network 2013
+6Performance Related Pay: The Problem, Not the Solution, Roger Titcombe, Local Schools Network, 2013 here.